Teens still love Snapchat despite Facebook's copycat moves

 Snapchat continues to reign supreme if you're a teenager.

-A survey conducted by Piper Jaffray found that Snapchat edged out Instagram in both monthly usage and favorite social platform among teens.
+A survey conducted by Piper Jaffray found that Snapchat edged out Instagram in both monthly usage and as the favorite social platform among teens in the US.
 Snapchat actually saw both numbers rise, while Instagram held steady with usage and fell as a favorite.

 The study provides a glimpse into the preferences of the next generation, a possible indicator of the dominant social network of the future.
 Facebook, which owns Instagram, has been aggressive in rolling out features like "Stories," which mimic key elements of Snapchat, but these results show they haven't had a significant impact on younger users.